-Using Microsoft Flow, you can build a flow that creates new entries in one form based on the repeating section data in another form.
+Using Microsoft Power Automate, you can build a flow that creates new entries in one form based on the repeating section data in another form.
 In this example, we’ll be using two forms: a camp registration form, and a camper directory.

 Here’s how it works:

 - The camp registration form collects emergency contact information and a registration fee from the person filling out the form.
 It also contains a repeating section labelled ‘Campers’ for them to list the name, age, and other details for each camper they want to register.

 - Upon submitting the registration form, our flow will create separate entries in the camper directory form for each registered camper.
 With each camper separated by entry, you have the ability to sort and filter the camper information based on age, camp session, etc.